Capta1nRaj/mail-passify/README.md

 ### 3. Sign In:-

-To get started, set up the sign-in module data in the Front-End first and pass it to the backend **(you can use your preferred method to send the data)**:-
+To get started, set up the sign-in module data in the Front-End first and pass it to the Back-End **(you can use your preferred method to send the data)**:-

 ```js
 const data = {userName, userPassword};